za01br/mastra/docs/kepler-config.md

   - `provider`: 'postgres' - The database provider.
   - `uri`: string - The connection URI for your database.

+When you deploy, we recommend setting `uri` to an environment variable so that you can have different values for production and development.

 ### Runner

 Kepler uses Inngest to run background jobs, like refreshing credentials and syncing records.